 The DePaul University School for New Learning (SNL) is a college designed particularly for adults, who bring rich experience to their desire to advance, enhance, or change their careers and personal lives.
 Every element of the college, from curricula to support services, acknowledges the constant interaction of school, work, community and family, and empowers the student to reflect, so that experience becomes a source of knowledge and learning becomes a way of life.
-Rooted in Vincentian traditions of human dignity and social responsibility, SNL provides highly personalized opportunities and emphasizes the integrity, individuality, and responsibility of each student to develop competence and put learning to ever-new use.
+Rooted in Vincentian traditions of human dignity and social responsibility, SNL provides highly personalized opportunities and emphasizes the integrity, individuality, and responsibility of each student to develop competency and put learning to ever-new use.

 The School for New Learning defines eight commitments as essential to its mission.